bekk/bekk-christmas/post/react/two-applications-one-repository.md

 ```

-Actions, reducers, sagas and helper files are typically files with logic we use to share between the applications.
-They are put in separate files and folders, and since both the web and app components is in short distance there are no problem accessing it.
+Actions, reducers, sagas and helper files are typically files we use to share between the applications.
+They are put in separate files and folders in the domain packages, and since both the web and app components are in short distance of each other, there are no problem accessing it.

 ```
 |_ profile